aaronparker/aaronparker.github.io/_posts/2019-06-30-user-experience-virtualzation-profile-container.md

 Because a local profile is stored in the Profile Container, upgrading Windows versions will subsequently upgrade the profile including changes that don't necessarily change the profile version, such as the Start menu architecture.
 On a Windows 10 VM this can also include Universal Windows Platform apps.

-Additionally, we don’t want to me mixing a Profile Container across Windows desktop and server for similar reasons.
+Additionally, we don’t want to be mixing a Profile Container across Windows desktop and server for similar reasons.

 ## Solving the Multi-Profile and Multi-Platform Challenge

-Environments supporting multiple platforms (physical, virtual, Windows desktop, Windows Server) and also needing to move between Windows versions, cross-platform preferences can be shared across these desktops and Windows versions.
+Environments supporting multiple platforms (physical, virtual, Windows desktop, Windows Server) and needing to move between Windows versions, cross-platform preferences can be shared across these desktops and Windows versions.

 Microsoft User Experience Virtualization can be configured to export and import targeted preferences for Windows and applications.
 Your best approach to solving the cross-platform challenge is to use UE-V to roam preferences that matter, and often that’s only a subset of the user profile.